osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

     If SELinux is enforcing, the `:Z` and `:z` options in the compose files will cause Podman to relabel the host paths when containers start.
 No manual `chcon` commands are required.

+    **SELinux Volume Labels:**

+    - `:Z` (uppercase) - Exclusive access.
+Podman creates a unique SELinux label for this volume that only this specific container can access.
+Use for volumes that should not be shared between containers.
+    - `:z` (lowercase) - Shared access.
+Podman uses a shared SELinux label that multiple containers can access.
+Use for volumes that need to be accessed by multiple containers.

+    In our compose files:

+    - `/etc/letsencrypt:/etc/letsencrypt:Z` - Exclusive to testpoint container
+    - `/var/www/html:/var/www/html:z` - Shared between testpoint and certbot containers
+    - `/etc/apache2:/etc/apache2:Z` - Exclusive to testpoint container

 #### 2) Deploy the testpoint with automatic SSL patching (recommended)